Evolvus/dip-mig-tool/README.md

 Each of the above can be independently enabled (or disabled) in config.env.
 The file names can also be configured in config.env.

+## Things to Note
+1) All files and directories should not have space.
+Use underscore (_) instead of space
+2) Keep any eye on error.log and trace.log to check the progress
+3) Mutliple instance can be run to increase parallelism.
+Only challenge is it will muck up log files.
+(Roadmap item - generate log file with process id)

 ## Technology